 You'll want to eat a big pot of this creamy chicken stew with dumplings when it's rainy and cold outside.
 By the fire.
 In your pajamas.
 On one of those it's-supposed-to-be-spring-but-it's-still-fricken-cold-outside days.
 Ya, you know the ones.
 It's one of those days here in Vancouver and this stew is making winter's last grip on the city a little more bearable.

 I've only just started making stews and can't believe how easy they are.
-Even with the biscuits this whole thing came together in about 45 minutes, and most of that was hands off time.
+Even with the biscuits, this whole thing came together in about 45 minutes, and most of that was hands-off time.
 By the time the pot came out of the oven I had all the dishes done and a glass of wine in my hand.

 Now that's my kind of dinner!

 - 1 medium onion, minced

 - 2 stalks celery, diced

 - 1 teaspoon EACH: poultry seasoning, sea salt, black pepper